 PepsiCo has taken steps to make itself a relevant brand both locally and globally.
 For instance, an advertisement PepsiCo released in 2019 announcing its partnership with Expo 2020 had football legend Messi.

 The video begins with Messi, kicking a ball from the deserts of Dubai to Abu Dhabi.
 From there, the ball was passed on around the world (Saudi Arabia, India, the UK, the US, and finally Africa) by various people.

-The ad seeks to strike an emotional chord and stresses unity and collaboration through football, a sport people in the Middle East are passionate about, hence giving it both a local and international flavor and symbolising the global impact the Expo is going to have.
+The ad seeks to strike an emotional chord and stresses unity and collaboration through football, a sport people in the Middle East are passionate about, hence giving it both a local and international flavor and symbolizing the global impact the Expo is going to have.

-4. Never lose sight of long term goals
+4. Never lose sight of long-term goals

 PepsiCo has a clear idea of its long-term goals, and it decided to use the Expo and its reach to achieve them.
 One of its larger-than-life agendas was to bring 100% recyclable packaging mainstream.